Luphen1/Luphen1/README.md

 The analysis results are summarized as follows;

-1.Toyota brand has more mileage for each year of production
+1.Toyota brand has more Mileage for each year of production

-2.The price difference between the most expensive and cheapest car is 17000
+2.The price difference between the most expensive and cheapest car is $17000

 3.There should be more production of cars in los angeles while dallas has the most profitable production